Is it Safe to Drive with Low Tire Pressure?

 tire pressure

-A national study conducted by Schrader International, the leading global manufacturer of sensing and valve solutions, found that only “58 percent of drivers could properly identify the lifesaving TPMS warning symbol.”
-This is an important finding because there are about 11,000 tire-related crashes that happen each year.
+A national study conducted by Schrader International found that only “58 percent of drivers could properly identify the lifesaving TPMS warning symbol.”
+This is concerning because roughly 11,000 tire-related crashes occur annually.
+Understanding this symbol and how to handle low tire pressure is crucial for your safety on the road.

 What to Do When Your Low Tire Pressure Light Comes On